Secondary chord: Definition

 The major scale contains seven diatonic triads.
-Because tonic triads are either major or minor, one would not expect to find diminished chords (either the viidim in major or the iidim in minor) tonicized by a secondary dominant.
+Because tonic triads tend to be either major or minor, one would not expect to find diminished chords (either the viidim in major or the iidim in minor) tonicized by a secondary dominant.
 And the tonic of the key itself is not an applicable target to be tonicized, by definition.

 In the key of C major, the five remaining chords are:

 Of these chords, the V chord (G major) is said to be the dominant of C major.
 However, each of the chords from ii to vi also has its own dominant.
 For example, V (G major) has a D major triad as its dominant.
 These extra dominant chords are not part of the key of C major as such because they include notes that are not part of the C major scale.
 Instead, they are secondary dominants.

 The notation below shows the secondary-dominant chords for C major.
 Each chord is accompanied by its standard number in harmonic notation.
 In this notation, a secondary dominant is usually labeled with the formula "V of ..." (dominant chord of); thus "V of ii" stands for the dominant of the ii chord, "V of iii" for the dominant of iii, and so on.
 A shorter notation, used below, is "V/ii", "V/iii", etc.

 Like most chords, secondary dominants may be seventh chords or chords with other upper extensions.
 (Note: For example, Ottman 1992 discusses secondary dominant ninth chords, such as V^{9}/V.) Dominant seventh chords are commonly used as secondary dominants.
 The notation below shows the same secondary dominants as above but with dominant seventh chords.

 Note that the triad V/IV is the same as the I triad.
 When a seventh is added (V^{7}/IV), it becomes an altered chord because the seventh is not a diatonic pitch.
 Beethoven's Symphony No. 1 begins with a V^{7}/IV chord:

 According to the principles exposed above, in fact, V^{7}/IV, which means the C^{7} chord, i.e. the dominant seventh chord on the F major scale (C–E–G–B♭), does not represent the tonic because it contains a B♭, which isn't included in the main key, as Beethoven's Symphony No. 1 is written in the key of C major.
 The chord then resolves on the natural IV (F major) and in the following bar the V^{7}, i.e. G^{7} (dominant seventh chord on the C major key), is presented.

 Chromatic mediants, for example VI is also a secondary dominant of ii (V/ii) and III is V/vi, are distinguished from secondary dominants with context and analysis revealing the distinction.